 At this time Alice is trying to locate herself in one of the two branches of this Alice+Detector system and, if she applies \emph{Indifference}, decides that she should assign a probability of one half to each branch.
 At $t_3$, the state of the Alice+Detector system is unchanged, it is still exactly as in \eqref{reddensAD}.
 Now she decides that the probability of being in the second branch is one third.
 Why should her probability for being in different subsystems (branches of $\widehat{\rho}_{AD}$) of the Alice+Detector system change when nothing about that system changes and she knows that she is somewhere in that system?
 It shouldn't.
 In the next section we will use this insight to motivate a replacement for \emph{Indifference}.

-It is tempting to think that the number of copies of Alice cannot change without the state of the particles that compose her changing---this is the way things work in classical physics.
+It is tempting to think that the number of copies of Alice cannot change without her physical state changing---this is the way things work in classical physics.
 But, in Everettian quantum mechanics, changes that purely affect her environment can change the number of copies of Alice in existence.
 For example, the change of state from $t_2$ to $t_3$ in \textsc{Once-or-Twice}, \eqref{onceortwice}.
-Two intuitive constraints come into conflict.
-First, \emph{Indifference}.
-Second, that Alice's probabilities should be unaffected by changes in the state of her environment.
+Two intuitive constraints come into conflict: \emph{Indifference}, and the belief that Alice's probabilities should be unaffected by changes in the state of her environment.
 We recommend rejecting the former in favor of the latter.

-Here we have argued that branch-counting is unreasonable as it advises the agent to care about things which should be irrelevant (in this case, what Bob is up to on the other side of the laboratory).
-Thus, we think that \emph{Indifference} cannot be a universally valid principle applicable to Everettian multiverses as well as cases of classical duplication like \textsc{Duplicating Dr. Evil}.
-One could take a different lesson and conclude that counting agents is the right thing to do, but that in \eqref{indifferencet3} and elsewhere we've somehow miscounted the copies of Alice (or maybe that counting is impossible in such cases).
-This would allow the proponent of \emph{Indifference} to save the principle from the critique levied here.
-Either way, we need a new---or at least a clearer---principle if we are to issue recommendations for agents in Everettian quantum multiverses.